fybrik/fybrik/docs/BackwardCompatibility.md

 - Major Releases - released less frequently, indicate that **backward-incompatible public API changes**.
 This release carries no guarantee that it will be backward compatible with preceding major versions.
 - Minor Releases - indicate **backward-compatible public API changes**.
 This release guarantees backward compatibility and stability.
-The backward compatibility policy is defined in a separate document [ADD link] but in general, Fybrik supports 2 previous minor releases.
+The backward compatibility policy is defined below, but in general, Fybrik supports 2 previous minor releases.
 - Patch Releases - should not change main functionality, mostly for security or bug fixes, and therefore guarantee backward compatibility.